Technologicat/unpythonic/doc/features.md

    - `CountingIterator`: count how many items have been yielded, as a side effect.
 The count is stored in the `.count` attribute. **Added in v0.14.2.**
    - `slurp`: extract all items from a `queue.Queue` (until it is empty) to a list, returning that list. **Added in v0.14.2.**
    - `powerset`: yield the power set (set of all subsets) of an iterable.
 Works also for potentially infinite iterables, if only a finite prefix is ever requested.
 (But beware, both runtime and memory usage are exponential in the input size.) **Added in v0.14.2.**
+   - `partition_int`: split a small positive integer, in all possible ways, into smaller integers that sum to it.
+Useful e.g. for determining how many letters the components of an anagram may have. **Added in v0.14.2.**

 Examples: